13 Greatest Irish Symbols That Will Blow Your Mind

 Origin: This symbol comes from Irish mythology, particularly the Fenian Cycle, which dates back to the early medieval period.

-Meaning: The Salmon of Knowledge is a mythical fish said to possess all the knowledge of the world.
+Meaning: The Salmon of Knowledge is a mythical creature, said to possess all the knowledge of the world.

 In Irish mythology, the first creation was a hazel tree, which held all the universe’s knowledge.
 This tree grew over the Well of Wisdom (Tobar Segais), where a salmon consumed the hazelnuts, gaining all the wisdom.
 It was foretold that whoever ate the salmon would acquire this knowledge, and it was predicted that Fionn would be the one to do so.